MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/billing.md

 - If two instances are installed with same edition but one instance is configured to use pay-as-you-go billing and the other is installed using a product key, the pay-as-you-go instance is ignored because it is included in the customer's product key.
 - If two instances are installed with pay-as-you-go billing and same editions, the first instance in alphabetical order is billed.

 In addition to billing differences, license type determines what features will be available to your Arc-enabled SQL Server.
-The following features are included with PAYG and Paid license type and not available if you are using a LicenseOnly  SQL Server.
+The following features are not included the LicenseOnly license type.
 - Licensing benefit for fail-over servers.
 Azure extension for SQL Server supports free fail-over servers by automatically detecting if the instance is a replica in an availability group and reporting the usage with a separate meter.
 You can track the usage of the DR benefit in Cost Management + Billing.
-See SQL Server licensing guide for details of this benefit.
+See [SQL Server licensing guide](https://www.microsoft.com/licensing/docs/view/SQL-Server) for details.
 - Detailed database inventory.
 You can manage your SQL database inventory in Azure portal.
-See <article> for details.
+See [View databases](view-databases.md) for details.
+- Managing automatic updates of SQL Server from Azure.
 - Azure active directory authentication.
 You can manage access to your SQL Sedrver databases using ADD credentials.
-This feature is only available in SQL Server 2022.
+This feature requires that your instance is upgraded to SQL Server  2022.
+For more details, see [Azure Active Directory authentication for SQL Server 2022](https://cloudblogs.microsoft.com/sqlserver/2022/07/28/azure-active-directory-authentication-for-sql-server-2022/).
 - Best practices assessment.
 You can generate best practices reports and recommendations by periodic scans of your SQL Server configurations.
 See [Configure your SQL Server instance for Best practices assessment](assess.md)

 The following table shows the meters that are used to track usage and billing for different license types and SQL Server editions: